Subscribe to our newsletter

 Some causes require medical treatment, but you can manage many cases of post-surgical swelling and lymphedema with gentle lymphatic drainage, compression therapy, and movement.

-You can find more support with post-surgical armpit swelling and lymphedema in Breast Cancer Rehab as well as my exercise guides!
+You can find more support with post-surgical armpit swelling and lymphedema in Breast Cancer Rehab, as well as my exercise guides!